ctz/ctz.github.com/_posts/2015-05-28-audio-as-a-low-bandwidth-authentic-channel.md

 For embedded devices, audio peripherals are cheaper than RF.
 Using a digital MEMS microphone means minimal additional circuitry.
 Failing that, your microcontroller likely has a ADC that can be pressed into service.
-Choosing your audio codec carefully and you might be able to bit-bang a transducer to avoid needing a DAC.
+Choose your audio codec carefully and you might be able to bit-bang a transducer and avoid needing a DAC.

 In comparison, Bluetooth LE is fiercely complicated, closed and relatively expensive.
 Wifi and full-fat Bluetooth